mileskent/low-level-vault/Scheduler.md

 	* Call [[Dispatcher]] for the closest [[Process Control Block|PCB]] in the Ready Queue, load state of the selected PCB into processor registers (PC, [[Register File]])

 ![[Pasted image 20250927154154.png|400]]
+The scheduler does not call any process to run.
+Instead it rearranges the PCB queues and then returns to the first out of the queue.
 # Loader
 ![[Loader]]
 # Dispatcher